vplauzon/azure-training/aks-intro/README.md

 AKS is available in many regions.
 We are going to deploy in East US 2.

-First we are going to determine what is the latest version of Kubernetes available in that region:
+First, we are going to determine what is the latest version of Kubernetes available in that region:

 ```bash
 region=eastus2